-The wastewater management alternatives identified and evaluated in Chapter No. 5 were selected based on their ability to provide adequate collection, conveyance and treatment of wastewater generated in the Planning Area and throughout the four municipalities.
+The wastewater management alternatives identified and evaluated in Chapter No. 5 were selected based on their ability to provide adequate collection, conveyance and treatment of wastewater generated in the Planning Area and throughout the three municipalities.

-Implementation of the structural alternatives will not require new public wastewater treatment facilities as wastewater from this area is proposed to be conveyed to an existing wastewater treatment facility.
+Implementation of the structural alternatives will not require new public wastewater treatment facilities as wastewater from this area is proposed to be conveyed to an existing wastewater treatment facility with hydraulic and organic capacity for all flows identified in the Plan.